mondash/ts-library-template/docs/ProjectStructure.md

 ### `tsconfig.tools.json`

 Handles compilation of other devtools and config files.
-Does NOT handle tests.
+Does NOT handle tests

 ### `tsconfig.json`